rmhall/runway/README.md

 	1. DONE: Add support for additional "hands" or "tools" in Runway - currently only supports first hand present
 	2. DONE (No longer needed): Additional refinements and data points in Runway Python socket server, and AS3 bridge classes (Learn more Python!)
 	3. TODO: More actual demos of usage of the data for control/input, etc - getting the communication down first!
-	4. TODO: Add externalInterface methods to allow SWF to run faceless and act as a bridge to JavaScript - great for supporting older browsers with no websockets, or native plugins for LeapMotion
+	4. DONE: Add externalInterface methods to allow SWF to run faceless and act as a bridge to JavaScript - great for supporting older browsers with no websockets, or native plugins for LeapMotion
 	5. DONE: Now included as part of Leap SDK 0.6.6 built in Websocket server can be leveraged in JavaScript directly - see JS folder for example HTML/JS
 	6. MAYBE: (Now with built in WebSocket server in Leap this might not really be neccessary) Native Extension for Adobe AIR for Mac/PC to use native LeapMotion SDK to poll/collect data from LeapMotion for use in AS3/AIR apps.